-While auto equity loans do have their benefits, there are some major drawbacks you need to know.
+While auto equity loans do have their benefits, there are some significant drawbacks you need to know.

 1) You could lose your car

 Although you get to keep your car while you’re making payments, defaulting on the loan could result in repossession.
-If you rely on your car to get to work, failing to pay off your debt could put your career at risk.
+If you rely on your vehicle to get to work, failing to pay off your debt could put your job at risk.

 2) High interest rates and fees

 Most lenders that offer auto equity loans do so as a slight variation of their auto title loans.
 As a result, there’s not much difference between the two in terms of interest rates and fees.
 That said, they’re still a better deal than payday loans.
 Remember, some lenders offer lower interest rates than others, so shopping around is critical.